 This is a must see in San Vito.
 The botanical garden and Las Cruces biological station offers a wonderful opportunity to see all sorts of beautiful flora and fauna with over 2000 native Costa Rican flower, tree and plant species and many animals.
 It is recommended to take a guided walk of the garden and reserve so you can learn more about the nature from a local guide.

 The garden is only 6 kilometers (4 miles) from downtown San Vito on a paved road.
-You can also stay overnight at the Las Cruces reserve but last time we were there beginning of November 2020, it was closed due to the pandemic.
-Hopefully they will open in 2021.
+You can also stay overnight at the Las Cruces reserve.

 Although San Vito doesn’t have as many big coffee plantations as the Central Valley, they produce very good coffee via small family farms.
 It’s very common for local families to own a couple hectares of land dedicated to coffee farming.
 Many indigenous communities also rely on coffee picking as income.